-Planning your project is an important step of your application.
+Planning your project is an important step in your application.
 Your group should engage with all participating parties early in the planning phase.
 Appropriate technical support should be brought in to ensure a sound design (methodology), and effective monitoring, evaluation and reporting (MER).

 To assist in developing your application the following guidelines have been prepared.
-They should be read in conjunction with the relevant PDS Terms of Reference (ToR) and the Levy and Co-Contributor preliminary PDS application forms, available on the MLA website.
+They should be read in conjunction with the relevant PDS Terms of Reference (ToR) and the Levy, Co-Contributor and Partnership preliminary PDS application forms, available on the MLA website.